at a glance

 The American Association of Retired People (AARP) is an advocacy group that offers special benefits to its members.
-For example, AARP partners with UnitedHealthcare to offer Medicare Advantage (Medicare Part C) plans to members who are eligible to enroll in Medicare.

 In this article, we’ll go over where these plans are sold, what benefits come with different types of plans, and what your potential costs may be.

 Each plan that AARP offers comes with different costs and benefits.
 Review the benefit summaries and plan documents carefully before you enroll in a plan.

 Next, we’ll take a closer look at each type of AARP Medicare Advantage plan.

 AARP Medicare Advantage offers a range of Health Maintenance Organization (HMO) plans.

 With an HMO, you must choose a primary care physician from the plan’s physician directory.
 This provider will be the point person for most of your care.
 If you have to see a specialist, you’ll usually need a referral from your primary care doctor.

 Most AARP Medicare Advantage plans have a few exceptions to this rule.
 If you need flu shots, vaccines, or preventive women’s healthcare services, you may receive them from a specialist without a referral.